Medieval Knights and Castles were closely tied to each other during medieval times.

 Knights who were granted fiefdom by the king or high-ranking nobles were known as Vassals.
 The medieval orders of knights who had built their own castles also lived in the castles.
 However, sometimes knights would also live in small cottages in a village.

 Medieval knights and castles and their connection are some of the fascinating aspects of medieval times and they bear a close relationship.
 The defense of the castle and its inhabitants was the responsibility of medieval knights residing in the castle.
-Other than this duty, the knights were also expected to accompany their lord to war and fight with courage.

 During peacetime, medieval knights looked after the land of the lord and the inhabitants of the village, in addition to fighting during events that were arranged during the year such as medieval tournaments.